ballerina-platform/ballerina-dev-website/learn/guides/managing-dependencies.md

 * The distribution repository
 * The Ballerina Central repository

 It also supports a third repository named the `local repository`.
-It temporarily overrides dependencies which, is useful for the package development and bug fixing phases.
+It temporarily overrides dependencies, which is useful for the package development and bug fixing phases.

 **Distribution repository**